jeeliz/jeelizPupillometry/README.md

 </p>

-You can also subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@Jeeliz_AR Twitter account](https://twitter.com/Jeeliz_AR) to be kept informed of our cutting edge developments.
+You can also subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@WebARRocks Twitter account](https://twitter.com/WebARRocks) to be kept informed of our cutting edge developments.

 If you have developped an application or a demonstration using this library, we would love to see it and add a link here !
-Just contact us on [Twitter @Jeeliz_AR](https://twitter.com/Jeeliz_AR) or [LinkedIn](https://www.linkedin.com/company/jeeliz).
+Just contact us on [Twitter @WebARRocks](https://twitter.com/WebARRocks) or [LinkedIn](https://www.linkedin.com/company/jeeliz).

 ## Sliders usage

 In the demonstrations provided with this repository, 4 sliders allows to improve the pupil detection and measurement:
 * **Iris edge border size**: To crop the iris, we first compute the borders using a Sobel filter and a thresholding, then we apply Circle Hough Transform to get the iris position and radius.
 The edges are displayed in red in the debug view.
 This slider controls the characteristic distance of the edge detection.
 If it is too small, the border will be very thin and dashed and the iris detection won't be stable.
 If it is too thick, the iris detection will be stable but not accurate enough,